Graphics Adventure Games

 The most famous developers of graphics adventure games are Sierra On-Line, LucasFilm / LucasArts and Delphine Software International.
 Of those three the LucasFilm / LucasArts type are by far and away the best.
 On the other hand, Sierra On-Line were all about quantity over quality; thus, I refer to their prolific output as Sierra scribble-slop spam.

-Almost all historically significant graphics adventure games displayed in 16-color EGA 320x200 or 256-color VGA 320x200.
-No historically significant point and click adventure games were made after 1994.
+The vast majority of historically significant graphics adventure games displayed in 16-color EGA 320x200 or 256-color VGA 320x200.

-Mystery House 1980 Apple 2 On-Line Systems
+Mystery House 1980 Apple 2

 On-Line Systems released Mystery House for the Apple 2 in May of 1980.
 Mystery House was the first commercially-released graphical adventure game and one of the first horror computer games; it was the start of Sierra's scribble-slop spam; a computer game that anyone could have programmed, written and drawn -- but On-Line Systems were the first to cobble something together and sell it to people whose idea of fun was typing in compass directions and verb-noun commands.